spatialos/gdk-for-unity/docs/modules/build-system/cli.md

 This command builds the `UnityClient` worker type for cloud with the `mono` scripting backend, but only for MacOS.
 A `UnityClient` for Windows is _not_ built.

 > **Note:** The build target filter must be a subset of the available build targets for a given worker type on a given environment.
+Otherwise, an error will be thrown.